-AWS recommended CloudEndure to Gelety’s team.
+AWS recommended CloudEndure Migration to Gelety’s team.
 Clark Construction wanted its migration to be handled by a proven enterprise-grade solution that could be deployed quickly, affordably, and without system disruption.
 Within a few hours of testing, Gelety and his staff had successfully migrated a couple of servers and immediately recognized that they could migrate all of their servers without complication or the limitations experienced with the other tool — and with the speed that was needed to accommodate the 8-hour downtime window.

 Preparation was important.
 Gelety and his team had methodically planned the migration project and wanted to ensure that every bit of data could be replicated before going live on AWS.
 CloudEndure Migration’s support staff worked closely with Clark Construction’s IT staff, constantly checking the data’s continuous replication status before the planned cutover.

 CloudEndure Migration successfully replicated Clark Construction’s 26 applications.
 This process included the initial synchronization of existing server data and the continuous replication of any newly-written server data in real time.
 It was completed within several days.

 At this point, Gelety and his team were able to test the most up-to-date state of their servers on AWS at a moment’s notice, as many times as needed, and without any disruption to their source applications.
 This ensured that when the golden 8-hour cutover window arrived, they knew exactly what to do, and could complete the cutover in minutes.
 When the time came, Gelety and his team simply spun up the most up-to-date state of their servers in AWS, and shut off their in-house servers.

-The cutover period lasted minutes, and Gelety and his team knew it went smoothly as none of the 3,000 users working off of Clark Construction’s IT infrastructure noticed that the servers had moved, overnight, to AWS.
+The cutover period lasted minutes, and Gelety and his team knew it went smoothly since none of Clark Construction’s 3,000 IT infrastructure end users noticed that the servers had moved, overnight, to AWS.
 In addition, CloudEndure Migration’s capability to successfully migrate the six legacy financial applications to AWS without a hiccup — something the vendor had said couldn’t be done — was icing on the cake.